freakout42/macrocalc/README.md

 1. __Build from source und install for one user only without sudo__
 Building mc needs an ANSI-C compiler with curses-lib, lex and yacc.
 Clone and `./configure` followed by `make`.
-All programs are build into `./dist/arx` and can run without sudo-installation directly from the build-driectory.
+All programs are build into `./dist/arx` and can run without sudo-installation directly from the build-directory.
 To start the spreadsheet simply: `dist/arx/bin/321` - for a user-install you are done.

 2. __Install systemwide__